open/close all folders

 Anime and Manga

-- Also, Ichigo tends to stab the ground when he needs a prop to help stay standing.
+- Ichigo tends to stab the ground and lean on his sword when he needs a prop to help him stay standing.

-- Ichigo does this purposefully during the Bount Filler arc, to release a Getsuga Tenshou in multiple directions.
-Not to mention when he props it down in episode 54 when facing off with Soul Society's lieutenants.
-Or with Kuchiki Byakuya a few episodes later.
+- Ichigo also does this purposefully during the Bount Filler arc, to release a Getsuga Tenshou in multiple directions.
+He also plants it in the ground in order to take out several of Soul Society's lieutenants bare-handed.

-- Saber from Fate/stay night does this in flashbacks.
-(Pictured above)
+- Pictured above, Saber from Fate/stay night does this in flashbacks.
+Other swordsmen in later installments follow suit

 - In Mai-HiME, Mikoto does this when she uses her sword's (very destructive) ultimate attack.

-- Naruto: occurs during the Sasuke vs Deidara fight.
-It is later revealed that Sasuke did it for another purpose too.
+- Naruto.
+Occurs during the Sasuke vs Deidara fight.
+Sasuke uses his sword as a Stepping-Stone Sword, and it is later revealed that Sasuke did it for another purpose, as well.

 - In Corsair, Canale finishes his battle with Shirokko by stabbing his blade into one of the masts just shy of Shirokko's ear.